Scan time: 2-3 minutes / Read time: 3-5 minutes

 1. The reframe — my "I can't" rewritten as "I haven't figured out ___ yet," so it's a task, not a verdict.

-2. The breakdown — the big wall split into 4-6 small, googleable questions, ordered easiest-first.
+2. The breakdown — the big wall split into 4-6 small questions you can just ask AI, ordered easiest-first.

 3. Today's tiny step — the single smallest action I can take in the next hour, plus exactly how to do it.